eoas-ubc/eoas-ubc.github.io/docs/jupyterbooks.md

       - Check that `git status` says you are up to date.

 2. Editing, building, and checking results before publishing
-   1. Edit Markdown, `_toc`, and/or Jupyter Notebook files in the repository's `docs` folder.
+   1. Edit Markdown (using the MyST extensions to Markdown), `_toc`, and/or Jupyter Notebook files in the repository's `docs` folder.
 Ignore the "master" branch - it is the website and will be created using `ghp-import`.
    2. Be SURE to commit finished edits to the `docs` branch and `push` to the GitHub repo's corresponding `docs` branch (or your fork of it).
 Then you can "build" the book.
    3. To work with a clean build run **`jb clean docs/`**.
 If jupyter execution is cached, this command will not delete the cached folder.
 To remove the build folder _including_ cached executables, run **`jb clean --all docs/`**.
    4. Make the book by running the following command from the repository's root folder: **`jb build docs/`**.
    5. Test the result locally by opening the local `index.html` file that should be in the `docs/_build/html` folder.
    6. LOCAL FILES: to include local files such as PDFs, refer to them in your markdown code directly using HTML:

       ```bash
       <a href="folder/filename">link</a>
       ```

       Do not use the normal square-brackets_normal-brackets for line_URL that is used for external links.
-   7. Then hand-copy (or with a script) those files into their required subfolders AFTER running **jb build**.
+   7. Then hand-copy (or with a script) those files into their required subfolders AFTER running `jb build` and before viewing HTML or pushing to repositories.
    8. Find the website in folder "docs/_build/html" - view this locally.

 3. Deliver and synchronize